lpphung/Phuong-Phung-s-Portfolio/README.md

 This dashboard was created as part of a group entry inspired by the UN Datathon theme: Energy Access & Affordability (SDG 7).

-While our team aligned on the overall structure, I independently designed and developed the full Electricity Access page from the initial concept and page layout to the data modelling, visuals, and insights.
+I independently designed and developed the full Electricity Access page from the initial concept and page layout to the data modelling, visuals, and insights.

 ## 🔎 What This Page Highlights